s4pun1s7/buna_app/PROJECT_TRACKING.md

 - [Flutter Documentation](https://docs.flutter.dev/)

 ---
-**Before pushing to GitHub:**
+**Before pushing to remote:**
 - Sensitive files like `google-services.json` (Android) and `GoogleService-Info.plist` (iOS) are excluded by `.gitignore` and should NOT be committed.
 - Review your `.gitignore` for any other secrets or local config files.
-- You are ready to initialize a git repo, commit, and push to GitHub!
+- You are ready to initialize a git repo, commit, and push to your remote!

 ---
 Update this file as you progress with development and add more tasks as needed.